The Benefits of Exercising

 NHS (2012a) recommend that adults should try to be active daily and do at least 150 minutes (2 hours and 30 minutes) of moderate-intensity aerobic activity such as cycling or fast walking every week, and muscle-strengthening activities on two or more days a week that work all major muscle groups (legs, hips, back, abdomen, chest, shoulders and arms).

-The following Department of Health fact sheets provide physical activity guidance for:
+The following Department of Health fact sheets provides physical activity guidance for:

 What does a basic fitness program comprise?

 Visit the general fitness training program page to get an insight into a simple weekly training program that will help develop your general level of fitness.